jwplayer/jwplatform-docs/docs/index.md

 <img align="right" src=images/JWPlatformDiagram.png>
 The JW Platform Developer guide provides guidance, recommendations and examples for how you can integrate programmatically with JW Platform.

-## Getting Started - A Tale of two APIs
+## Getting Started - A tale of two APIs

 When choosing how to integrate with JW Platform is it important to select the right API for the right objectives.